Castle: Vampire Culture

 “What is it with these people?”
 Beckett asks during the proceedings.
 “Dressing up as vampires, the covens, the drama?”
-While Kate Beckett is initially a skeptic in regards to the lifestyle, Richard Castle offers a more open minded viewpoint.
+While Kate Beckett is initially a skeptic in regards to the lifestyle, Richard Castle offers a more open minded opinion.
 “It’s not about the costumes or the makeup,” he replies.
 “A lot of people who are committed to the fantasy are a little different.
 They’re just looking for a place to fit in.”

 “Real vampires typically do not feel that they made a choice to become a vampire – it is simply part of their nature and cannot be changed,” Laycock explains.
 “Lifestyle vampires are fascinated by the vampire of film and literature and seek to emulate this archetype.
 They usually wear black clothing and may also sport makeup, prosthetic fangs, or special contact lenses.”

 Castle emulates that environment on the small screen with dungeon-like surroundings bathed in red light and coven members dressed in a combination of gothic and fetish.
-The scene where Castle and Beckett first enter the secret Den of Iniquity is even punctuated with Mistress Vixen drinking blood from the wrists of another woman.
+The scene where Castle and Beckett first enter the secret Den of Iniquity is even punctuated with Mistress Vixen drinking blood from the wrist of another woman.
 While some may cringe at such a spectacle, Richard Castle takes the image in stride and merely asks, “You’re sanguinarians?”

 “Only the guy that they were basing it on was real and dangerous,” she explains.
 When Castle asks if she is referring to an actual vampire, Mistress Vixen replies, “He thinks he is.
 His name’s Morgan Lockerby.
 He was an original member of this coven but something happened to him.
 He lost all hold of reality, started believing that this was real.
 Now he only comes out at night and hangs out in the cemetery.
 It was just crazy.”